 The city that is to come, the city that has foundations, is the new Jerusalem.
 The new Jerusalem is in Heaven, in the spirit world, at the present time.
 But it is destined to come down from Heaven and be installed for eternity upon the new earth.
 Then Paradise will have been restored fully to the earth.

 But before this can be true, the question of sin and rebellion against God must be solved.
 No sinful person can enter through the gates of the new Jerusalem and eat of the Tree of Life, of the Lord Jesus Christ.

-There can be no sin whatever in God's new world of righteousness.
+There can be no sin whatever in God’s new world of righteousness.
 Beginning today, all sin must be confessed and turned away from.
-The Holy Spirit will help us do this if we will look continually to the Lord Jesus.
+The Holy Spirit will help you do this if you will look continually to the Lord Jesus.

 Christ is the foundation.
 The city is the heavenly Zion, the new Jerusalem.
 This is the city that is coming.
 Abraham and the patriarchs saw it.
 Every true Christian is laboring in Christ to purify himself or herself so he or she can live forever among the spirits of righteous people made perfect.

 It is up to you and me to make certain that we are among those who live in the city that has foundations.

 (“The City to Come”, 3288-1, proofed 20211018)